-- 4.8.2.1 Design new construction so that it shares key features with the characteristic dwellings of Arrowtown's old residential area (for the MDRZ refer MDRZ & LDRZ-Figures 1, 2 and 3 as well as MDRZ & LDRZ-Figure 6). - 4.8.2.2 Preferably build single storey houses as they are more appropriate to Arrowtown. - 4.8.2.3 Design a building as an arrangement of several structurally independent elements, each with a clear, simple form. - a) Within the LDRZ limit the size (scale) of each element.
-A maximum volume of 250m3 is suggested although a lesser volume is preferable. - b) Within the proposed MDRZ the maximum building coverage shall be no more than 45 percent. - c) Keep each individual clement visually distinct.
+- 4.8.2.1 Design new construction so that it shares key features with the characteristic dwellings of Arrowtown's old residential area (for the MDRZ refer MDRZ Figures 1, 2 and 3 as well as MDRZ & LDRZ-Figures 4, 6 and 8). - 4.8.2.2 Preferably build single storey houses as they are more appropriate to Arrowtown. - 4.8.2.3 Design a building as an arrangement of several structurally independent elements, each with a clear, simple form. - a) Within the proposed MDRZ and LDRZ it is suggested to limit the size (scale) of each individual element/cell to a maximum volume of 250m3 although a lesser volume is preferable. - b) Within the proposed MDRZ the maximum building coverage shall be no more than 45 percent. - c) Keep each individual element visually distinct.
 This can be achieved by each element being roofed separately, and elements being offset from one another (articulated).
-Consider using a limited number or different claddings and colours for different elements. - d) Consider adopting the element cell size of the traditional Arrowtown cottage, which equates to a maximum volume of about 100m3. - e) Within the LDRZ avoid building houses of floor areas in excess of $300 m^2$. - f) Design an interior where not all ceilings are flat and at a uniform height and exploit the opportunities this provides to have windows at a variety or heights.
+Consider using a limited number or different claddings and colours for different elements. - e) Within the LDRZ avoid building houses of floor areas in excess of $300 \, \text{m}^2$. - f) Design an interior where not all ceilings are flat and at a uniform height and exploit the opportunities this provides to have windows at a variety or heights.
 This will also avoid unusable roof space, i.e. the 'dead lid' syndrome, which tends to accompany the single roof method and leads to unnecessary monotony in external appearance. - g) Avoid mechanical repetition (e.g. two identical units/elements on a site). - h) Do not replicate examples of another place's history.
 If done well it undermines the genuinely historic and if done badly it just looks out of context. - 4.8.2.4 Design buildings so that they relate to the site, street and meet the guidelines for site planning and design.